- SENATORS' STATEMENTS

 By conducting a study, they would have had a hand in the outcome.
 They would have participated in the process, and often those who help find a solution are your most enthusiastic supporters.

-The senator should not underestimate the respect people have for the studies and recommendations that come from the Standing Senate Committee on Official Languages, or any other Senate committee, for that matter.
+The senator should not underestimate the respect people have for the studies and recommendations that come out of the Standing Senate Committee on Official Languages, or any other Senate committee, for that matter.
 I have the utmost respect for recommendations from our committees.

 Perhaps the recommendations and proposals coming from the Standing Senate Committee on Official Languages were slightly different from Senator Chaput's ideas, but the important thing is a favourable outcome.